Floods ease in Bangladesh but 300,000 still in shelters

 More than 307,000 people are in shelters and more than 5.2 million have been affected by the floods, the ministry said.

-“Now we are working to restore communication in the affected areas so that we can distribute relief food,” Azam added.
+“Now we are working to restore communication in the affected areas so that we can distribute relief food,” Azam said.

 “We are also taking steps so that contagious diseases don’t spread.”

-It adds to the woes of a nation still reeling from weeks of political turmoil, which culminated in the toppling of autocratic leader Sheikh Hasina, who fled to India by helicopter.
+The floods add to the woes of a nation still reeling from weeks of political turmoil that culminated in the toppling of autocratic leader Sheikh Hasina, who fled to India by helicopter.

-With an interim government led by Nobel Peace Prize laureate Muhammad Yunus still finding its feet, ordinary Bangladeshis have been crowdfunding relief efforts.
+She was replaced by Nobel Peace Prize laureate Muhammad Yunus, who is heading an interim government that faces the monumental task of charting democratic reforms ahead of expected new elections.

 Highways and rail lines were damaged between the capital Dhaka and the main port city of Chittagong, making access to badly flooded districts difficult and disrupting business activity.

-The nation of 170 million people is crisscrossed by hundreds of rivers and has seen frequent floods in recent decades.
+The South Asian nation of 170 million people is crisscrossed by hundreds of rivers and has seen frequent floods in recent decades.

 Much of the country is made up of deltas where the Himalayan rivers the Ganges and the Brahmaputra wind towards the sea after coursing through India.